So you’ve got matcha powder and are ready to use it! Now what? How exactly do you use this verdant green delight?

 If using a hand blender or milk frother, add the matcha as you are actively blending the milk.
 This will prevent clumping.
 For an extra touch of elegance, use a sifter to add a decorative dusting of matcha to the top of your latte.

-Which matcha is best for lattes?
 Our organic Premium Matcha is the best variety, as it has a naturally-mild sweetness to complement a rich, frothy latte.

 It is best to add matcha while the blender is already spinning, in order to avoid clumping and achieve the best mixing.
 If your blender lid has a removable plug/opening for adding powders, open it while the liquid ingredients of your smoothie are blending, and drop in 1 teaspoon of matcha per 8 ounces of liquid.
 For blender lids without plugs/openings at the top, take off the entire lid to add matcha, but be careful that your carafe is not overflowing, as this may cause your smoothie to splash out when the lid is removed.

-Safety precaution: NEVER reach into a carafe while the blender is spinning, even with a utensil, as the blades are extremely sharp and dangerous.
+NEVER reach into a carafe while the blender is spinning, even with a utensil, as the blades are extremely sharp and dangerous.
 Add matcha ONLY from the top opening, and never place your hand inside.

-Which matcha is best for smoothies?
 Our organic Everyday Matcha is best, as this culinary-grade tea is highly versatile in smoothies, yogurts, and milkshakes.
 Adding fruits, milk, and natural sweeteners like honey help balance out the earthy flavor of our Everyday matcha.

 Using a small hand sifter, sift 1 teaspoon of matcha directly into a mug or glass of your choice.
 Add about 1 tablespoon of water and stir vigorously.
 (Insider tip: stir with a fork instead of a spoon to break up clumps!)
 Add another 8 ounces of hot or cold water and stir for a few seconds until thoroughly blended.
 Enjoy!

-Which matcha is best for plain tea?
 If drinking matcha on its own, our organic Ceremonial grade variety is the only one we recommend, as others may be bitter or astringent.
 Ceremonial grade matcha is slightly sweet and grassy, and does not require additional sweeteners.
 This is a true tea lover’s choice.

 Whether using matcha as a flavor agent, antioxidant boost, caffeine kick, or just to add natural color to your foods, sifting is key!
 For most baking recipes, use a hand sifter or fine-mesh sieve to sift matcha directly into your dry ingredients (flour, sugar, etc).
 Then add your wet ingredients (eggs, oil, milk, etc) and bake as usual.